nearit/Android-SDK/docs/in-app-content.md

 # Handle In-app Content

 After an user **taps on a notification**, you will receive content through an intent to your app launcher activity.

-If you want to just check if the intent carries NearIT content use this method:
+If you want to check whether the intent carries NearIT content, use this method:

 <div class="code-java">
 boolean hasNearItContent = NearUtils.carriesNearItContent(intent);